clofelmaeee/clofelmaeee/README.md

 # 💫 About Me:
-Hi, it's Clofel<br>I am currently working as a full-time frontend dev, whilst;<br>Working on my personal website.<br>Fun fact, although I am doing all that, I am still a noob.
+Hi, it's Clofel.
+I am currently working as a full-time frontend dev, while working on my personal website, and doing other stuff like eating and sleeping.
+Fun fact about me is that, although I am doing all that coding, I am still a noob.

 ## 🌐 Socials: